Myth, Fan Culture, and the Popular Appeal of Liminality

 Faculty Support, Invited Presentations, & Sample Chapters

-Susan and I are available for virtual and on-sight presentations on topics and research methodologies explored and applied in U2: A Love Story.
-We can talk to your students about autoethngography and media studies mythic criticism, social justice in popular culture, taking the transmodern turn, fan culture, and more.
+We are available for virtual and on-sight presentations on topics and research methodologies applied in U2: A Love Story.
+We can talk to your students about autoethngography in media and popular culture studies, mythic criticism, social justice in popular culture, transmodernity, fan culture studies, and more.
 Please also reach out if you want more ideas for working our text or one of its chapters into your class offering.
-We can provide more support materials and samples from the book chapters.